 Cobalt is hosted via Google Cloud and managed within Google data centers that leverage secure Google Cloud Platform (GCP) technology.

 Cobalt’s backend is supported by a Postgres database to persist data.
 All data at rest and associated keys are encrypted using the industry-standard AES-256 algorithm.
 Only once an authorized user is granted access to their data will that subset of data be decrypted.
 For further details around the encryption at rest please see Encryption at Rest in Google Cloud Platform.

 Static files, such as images and other documents are persisted using AWS S3 storage.
 All static files are encrypted before they’re stored so while at rest they are encrypted.

-More information about AWS security can be found here.
+More information about GCP security can be found at Google Security Overview.

 Password Policy and Storage

-During an account creation and password update, Cobalt requires a strong password that has 8 characters or more, and contains numbers as wells as lower- and uppercase letters.
-We do not store user passwords: we only store one-way encrypted password hashes using open source audited Bcrypt, including:
+During an account creation and password update, Cobalt requires a strong password that has 8 characters or more, and contains numbers as well as lower- and uppercase letters.
+We do not store user passwords: we only store one-way password hashes using open source audited Bcrypt, including:

 - Cost ratio 2^12 iterations - delaying brute-force attacks